mcfwesh/CI-CD-for-AWS-Infrastructure-with-Terraform-and-Jenkins/README.md

 ## Learning Progression/Steps

 1. **Initialize Terraform**
    - Navigate to the remote backend directory and run the initialization command to set up the backend.
    - Command: `cd terraform/remote-backend && terraform init`

 2. **Provision Infrastructure**
    - The infrastructure provisioning is automated through the Jenkins pipeline.
 The `provision infrastructure` stage in the Jenkinsfile applies the Terraform configuration to provision the defined infrastructure on AWS.
+   - During this stage, the `terraformProvisioning` function is executed, which:
+     - Initializes the Terraform configuration in the `terraform/provisioning` directory.
+     - Applies the Terraform scripts to create the necessary AWS resources.
+     - Dynamically retrieves the public IP of the provisioned EC2 instance using the command `terraform output tf_app_server_1_public_ip`, which is stored in the environment variable `EC2_PUBLIC_IP` for later use.

 3. **Build and Push Docker Image**
    - In the Jenkins pipeline, the `build docker image` stage builds the Docker image and pushes it to the Docker registry.

 4. **Deploy Application**
    - The `aws ec2 build container!` stage in the Jenkins pipeline deploys the application on the provisioned EC2 instance.

-5. **Access Application**
+   - The `deployViaEC2` function handles this process by:
+     - Waiting for the EC2 instance to be fully provisioned.
+If the public IP is not yet available, it sleeps for 90 seconds.
+     - Using SSH to securely copy the necessary files (like `docker-compose.yml` and `server-cmds.sh`) to the EC2 instance.
-   - Access the application via the public IP of the EC2 instance on port 8080.
+     - Executing the deployment command on the EC2 instance to start the application using the specified Docker image.

 ## Repository Structure